xiwu5/git-practice/README.md

 ### Step 6: Using Zoom Screen Sharing, Resolve the Conflict

-To resolve this merge conflict either click on the links in VS Code to accept the current or incoming change, or edit the code to combine the changes manually.
+To resolve this merge conflict we can click Resolve in Merge Editor.
+This will open a new window where we can choose which changes to keep.
+Keep in mind that neither Git nor VS Code understand the intent of our code, so it's up to us to understand what the code was supposed to do and how to combine the changes.

+Alternatively, we can edit the file to merge the code ourselves, deleting and combining as necessary.
 Notice that git really does add the lines beginning with `<<<<<<<`, `=======`, and `>>>>>>>` into the file when a merge conflict occurs.
 If you use the VS Code links to resolve the conflict they will automatically be removed.
 But if you resolve the changes manually, be sure to remove those lines from the file yourself.

 After resolving the merge conflict, test the function by running the file before moving on.